Are you looking for new ways to get better organized?

 Evernote is free desktop download that works like a large reference file.
 I like to call it my “external brain.”
 What is great about this application is that you can store documents, photos, and webpages all in the same place.
 Everything is keyword searchable.
 What is really cool is that any text that appears in your photos is also keyword searchable inside Evernote.

-If you are new to Evernote, here is a list of 21 ways how you can use Evernote to get you better organized this year:
+If you are new to Evernote, here is a list of 21 ways you can use Evernote to get better organized this year:

 1. Place to store favorite quotes – I have a file for my favorite quotes so that I do not forget about them.
 Every once in a while I will read through the file for inspiration.

-2. Store ebooks and online reports – The internet is full of free and useful information but I always do not have the time to read special reports or free ebooks that I want to read.
-I have a file in the system for online reading.
+2. Store ebooks and online reports – The internet is full of free and useful information but I do not always have the time to read special reports or free ebooks that I want to read.
+So I have a file in the system for online reading.

-3. Keep favorite articles or blog posts - Why not capture a helpful article from ChristianPF.com or other blogs so that you do not forget about the principles or action steps you have learned.
+3. Keep favorite articles or blog posts – Why not capture a helpful article from SeedTime.com or other blogs so that you do not forget about the principles or action steps you have learned?

 4. Catalog illustrations and stories – This is very helpful if you are a writer, blogger, speaker or pastor.
 Just simply capture stories, illustrations, or statistics that you may end up using later down the road.

-5. Vacation organization – If going on vacation soon, create a file and collect webpages about hotels, dining and entertainment
+5. Vacation organization – If you are going on vacation soon, create a file and collect webpages about hotels, dining and entertainment.

 6. Place to capture random ideas – My mind is always coming up with ideas.
 Sure I may never take action on half of them but it is fun to review from time to time.